Refrigeration-Building Operations, Maintenance & Recordkeeping (R-BOMR)

 (Q-1 & Q-99)

 This is a required New York City Fire Department (FDNY) course for the Q-01 and Q-99 Certificate of Fitness renewal.
-It consists of two (2) half-day classes.
+It consists of a 7 hour of instructions followed by a exam.

 FDNY requires that you attend all classes and receive a mark of 70% on NYFSI’s final exam for this course.
 Those passing with a mark of 70% or higher are granted a diploma from NYFSI, which must be presented at the Fire Department.

 Certificate of Qualification (Q-01/Q-99) which expires on or after January 1, 2016, the applications for renewal must submit evidence of having completed BOMR course taught by an FDNY approved school or a valid FSD (F58/F25) Certificate of Fitness.